 When it's clear, move carefully to the other side of the road to increase your view.
 If the overtake is safe, accelerate quickly past the vehicle.
-If it's not, drop back behind safely and smoothly.
+If it's not, drop back behind safely and smoothly

-The final part of the manoeuvre returns you safely back to your side of the road in as straight a line as possible.
+The final part of the manoeuvre returns you safely back to your side of the road in as straight a line as possible

-Consider using mirrors and/or a "Blind Spot Check" to make sure that you do not affect the vehicle you have just passed.
+Consider using mirrors and/or a "Blind Spot Check" to make sure that you do not affect the vehicle you have just passed

-- Identify a safe imminent opportunity to overtake - When preparing to overtake, advanced drivers should look as far down the road as possible to check for hazards - Read and respond to road signs and markings - Check hedges for any breaks in shadows that might signify an entrance - Be aware that any buildings will have entrances, and clear them as safe - Keep gathering information to decide if there is enough space to make the overtake safely - If in any doubt delay the overtake, hold back and re-assess - Use mirrors to link the developing potential of the overtake to the information, and to the sides, prior to committing - Advanced drivers must always be prepared to cancel the manoeuvre if circumstances change for the worse - · Identify a safe return gap - During a multi-vehicle overtake, an advanced driver must decide how many vehicles to overtake before committing - Identify a safe "return gap" that will not affect other traffic - Bearing in mind that if the gap is likely to close, the overtake is not realistic - Be aware of any negative affect they may have on other vehicles - Accurately judge the difference between their own speed and that of the vehicle[s] they plan to overtake - Accurately assess speed and position in relation to the speed and position of
+- Identify a safe imminent opportunity to overtake - When preparing to overtake, advanced riders should look as far down the road as possible to check for hazards - Read and respond to road signs and markings - Check hedges for any breaks in shadows that might signify an entrance - Be aware that any buildings will have entrances, and clear them as safe - Keep gathering information to decide if there is enough space to make the overtake safely - If in any doubt delay the overtake, hold back and reassess - Use mirrors to link the developing potential of the overtake to the information behind, and to the sides prior, to committing - Advanced riders must always be prepared to cancel the manoeuvre if circumstances change for the worse - Identify a safe return gap - During a multi-vehicle overtake, an advanced rider must decide how many vehicles to overtake before committing - Identify a safe return gap that will not affect other traffic - Bear in mind that if the gap is likely to close before they achieve the overtake, it is unrealistic - Be aware of any negative affect they may have on other drivers - Accurately judge the difference between their own speed and that of the vehicle[s] they plan to overtake

-- the vehicle[s] to be overtaken and the distance to the next hazard - Achieving a sufficient speed difference to overtake safely in the space available within the speed limit must be realistic - Never plan to exceed the speed limit so, if the other vehicle is travelling at close to the limit, recognise that overtaking may not be legal - Be aware of overtaken vehicles speeding up as you pass them
+- Accurately assess speed and position in relation to the speed and position of the vehicle[s] to be overtaken and the distance to the next hazard - Achieving sufficient speed difference to overtake safely in the space available within the speed limit must be realistic - Never plan to exceed the speed limit, so if the other vehicle is travelling at close to the limit, recognise that overtaking may not be legal